phoenixframework/phoenix/guides/security.md

   end
 ```

 Assume that the corresponding signup form is exposed to the public internet.
 Can you spot the vulnerability?
-The problem is that :is_admin should never be set via external user input.
-Anyone on the public internet can now create a user where “is_admin” is set to true in the database, which is likely not the intent of the developer.
+The problem is that `:is_admin` should never be set via external user input.
+Anyone on the public internet can now create a user where `:is_admin` is set to true in the database, which is likely not the intent of the developer.

 ## Cross Site Scripting (XSS)